 Maximón (pronounced maa-shee-MOHn) is a folk saint venerated in various forms by Maya people of several Guatemalan towns in the highlands of Western Guatemala.
 His effigies are found in Nahualá and San Jorge La Laguna, and is especially famed in Zunil, San Andrés Itzapa and Santiago Atitlán.

-One school of thought associates him with pre-Columbian underworld earth lords, wealthy beings who live inside mountains, associated with black water, the primordial sea from where all life was spawned.
+One school of thought associates him with pre-Columbian underworld Earth Lords, wealthy beings who live inside mountains, associated with black water, the primordial sea from where all life was spawned.
 He can be bargained with to provide money or economic opportunity to client-petitioners.
 The Catholic Church feared his great influence and associated him with Judas of Iscariot, the betrayer of Jesus, which only increased his influence.
 He is represented as a captured figure, bound then hanged.
 (His image is hanged on the Wednesday before Good Friday.)
 However, he would be met, while escaping town, by a townsman, who would later report Maximón’s intention to return when needed to help his people and was always available through petitions for counsel.

 Keeper of the Tobacco, Opener of the Way, Symbol of Male Sexual Power

 In the name Maximón, ximon means “tied or bound one,” and Ma is the title of respect given to adult men.
 Another version combines Simón (as in the Catholic Saint Simon, champion of the hopeless) and Max, the Mam Maya word for tobacco.
 He is also known as Rilaj Mam or “Great Grandfather.”
 Seated at a crossroads, Maximón is represented as a light-skinned, dark-haired man, wearing a black boater hat, a black suit, red tie and white shirt.
 Regardless of representation, he loves to smoke and drink.
-Petitions should be accompanied by gifts of alcohol, cigarettes and cigars.
+Petitions should be accompanied by gifts of alcohol, cigarettes, and cigars.

-Maximón symbolizes the underworld-spirit of male sexual power.
+Maximón can symbolize the underworld-spirit of male sexual power.
 As an “opener of the way,” his feast day falls at the onset of the fertile rainy season, but usually his darker aspect leads devotees to guard his visage from public view, for fear that his sexuality may run rampant.
 Primarily a bringer of rain and fertility, he is also called “the saint of gamblers and drunkards.”
 He brings wealth and worldly success to those who venerate him.
 A legend has it that one day while the village men were off working in the fields, Maximón slept with all of their wives.
-When they returned, they became so enraged they cut off his arms and legs (this is why most effigies of Maximón are short, often without arms).
+When they returned, they became so enraged they cut off his arms and legs (this is why some say effigies of Maximón are short, often without arms).

 Great Grandfather Fashioned from a Sacred Tree by the Nahuales